 It is intended that a major feature of this course is that candidates should show a broad knowledge and understanding over a wide range of material.
 Consequently, each lecture course taken will receive an assessment upon its completion by means of mini projects.
-Candidates will be required to pass five courses, of which at least two shall be from Schedule II, and at least two from Section B (these need not be distinct).
+Candidates will be required to pass five courses, of which at least two shall be from Schedule II.
 Details regarding the syllabus for each course are published online.
 Candidates must offer at least four courses from among those available in Michaelmas and Hilary Terms.

 While it is necessary to pass five courses, and not more than four may be offered in any one term, the normal expectation is that students will take three or perhaps four courses in each of Michaelmas and Hilary terms.
 It should be noted that Schedule I courses will mainly be given in Michaelmas and Hilary terms, and Schedule II courses in Hilary and Trinity terms.
-Many courses provide problem sheets and associated classes; completion of such work (and its marking) forms an integral part of the course, and students are assigned to such classes.
+Many courses provide problem sheets and associated classes; completion of such work (and its marking) forms an integral part of the course, and students are expected to enroll in and attend such classes.

 Where this is not the case, either the lecturer or the supervisor (see below) will arrange a limited amount of 'tutorial-style' teaching to supplement lectures.
-(See also 'Reading Courses', section 3.4.)
+(See also 'Reading Courses', section 3.5)